alexmarios/MealsApp/README.md

 ### Indicative:

-Snapshots from the implementation of project management, you can find details at folder "Instructions".
+Snapshots from the implementation of project management, you can find more details at folder "Instructions".

 ProjectLibre and Gantt charts: